Commentary on the Old Testament - Page 1

 26 Then GOD said, “Let us make mankind in our image, in our likeness (...)"

 If we were talking about a plurality within the Godhead, one would have to expect that GOD speaks of himself in the “we” form throughout the entire Holy Scripture.
 In fact, there are only four examples in the Old Testament where this is the case.
 When the Hebrew Old Testament was translated into Greek, 'ĕlôhîym (Hebrew plural: GODS) was translated theos (singular: GOD).
 This makes it clear that by 'ĕlôhîym the Jews meant neither many gods nor one GOD consisting of several people.
 The book of Job says that the angels of GOD (literally: sons of GOD), who belong to GOD's heavenly council and with whom GOD is in close communication, were present at creation and praised GOD.
-This detail is not mentioned in the creation account; The existence of angels, however, does (Genesis 3,24).
+This detail is not mentioned in the creation account; The existence of angels, however, is (Genesis 3,24).

 Even if the Bible does not directly say that angels are created in GOD'S image, this assumption is reasonable.
 The expression image of GOD refers to the holiness or sinlessness of a creature.
 The first man, Adam, was created in GOD's image because he was without sin.
 Likewise, GOD once created the angels sinless.
 Thus, every creature endowed with will and reason, which includes both humans and angels, can be described as images of GOD.
 In the above verse, GOD speaks to His heavenly council of angels, whom He includes in His creation project.
 The angels were indirectly involved in creation, even though GOD was ultimately the one who actively created man and not the angels.